Identification of Incomplete Preferences: Binary Choice

 where $\Theta^{O|Z}=\{ (\theta_0,\theta_1): \theta_0 \leq \inf_{z \in \mathcal{Z}} p_{0|Z=z}. \, \theta_1 \leq \inf_{z \in \mathcal{Z}} p_{1|Z=z} \}$.
 Theorem \ref{binaryIVidentification} implies that if $\sup_{z\in \mathcal{Z}}p_{0|z} - \inf_{z\in \mathcal{Z}}p_{0|z}>0$, then $\Theta^{O|Z} \subsetneq \Theta^O$ and therefore $\Theta^{I|Z} \subsetneq \Theta^I$.

 Partial identification in this section is a combination of both behavioral assumptions (incomplete preferences) and observational challenges (abstention).
 The identification regions reported in equations (\ref{equ:convexIDregion}) and (\ref{equ:convexIDregionIV}) combine both sources of partial identification: $\Theta^U$ is the result of decisions makers whose choice is unobserved (e.g. voters abstaining); $\Theta^O$ and $\Theta^{O|Z}$ are a result of an incomplete model.
 The resulting identification regions $\Theta^I$ and $\Theta^{I|Z}$ are a convex combination of both sources of partial identification using the weight $\gamma$. \cite{Manski2018} discusses behavioral and observational sources of partial identification separately.
-Overall, behavioral reasons for partial identification have not received as much attention as observational reasons.
+Overall, combining both behavioral and observational reasons for partial identification have not received as much attention in the literature.
 Here, we showed how they can be combined and the application in Section \ref{Voting} illustrates this combination in practice.